abd10abd/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_directory Moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory: Delete the file betty.The file betty is in /tmp/my_first_directory rm -r /tmp/my_first_directory:Delete the directory my_first_directory that is in the /tmp directory.
+mv /tmp/betty /tmp/my_first_directory Moves the file betty from /tmp/ to /tmp/my_first_directory. rm /tmp/my_first_directory: Delete the file betty.The file betty is in /tmp/my_first_directory rm -r /tmp/my_first_directory:Delete the directory my_first_directory that is in the /tmp directory. cd ..: changes the working directory to the previous one